jumbo-tech-campus/git-workshop/README.md

 Use interactive rebasing to change the commit: `git rebase -i origin/master`.

 _Tip: you can use `edit` to change the commit during rebasing.
 Git will stop the rebase at the point of the commit, you can change the code and add your changes to the stage with `git add`.
 Once added, you can finish the rebase with `git rebase --continue`_

+### Exercise four: reorder commits to reflect workflow
+In this project, we work with a test driven workflow.
+We created a test for a new feature: when you send the query parameter `name` to the default route, you get a response that includes that name (see [the test for the default route](test/defaultRoute.js#L33)).
+For example, a request to `http://localhost:3000/?name=Jumbo` will get the response `Hallo Jumbo!`.

+We made the code changes and created two commits, but have a look at the Git log.
+It now looks like we wrote the tests _after_ writing the feature.
+We can leave it as it is (that is perfectly fine), but for the sake of the workshop, let's change the order to match our workflow.
+Use interactive rebasing to change the order of the commits.

+_Tip: you can change the order of commits in the editor that Git presents, by reordering the list_